fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 ## Additional notes

 There is a separate Serial Cloner Genbank format that Serial Cloner can save and import.
 This format includes color and other information in the features list.
 You could optionally take advantage of this ability and add related code if you want at `step #2`.
-I considered making a script to do some of these steps, particularly the optional ones, but the process as described here is more transparent and seems acceptable for now.
+I considered made [a Python script](https://github.com/fomightez/UGENE_help/blob/master/fixing_UGENE_annotations_4_Serial_Cloner.py) to do at least one of these optional steps and considered developig more.
+Overall though the process as described here is relatively straighforward and seems acceptable for now.